 Attack Reflector: The Warrior ability Spell Reflect, plus a variety of similar abilities used by various creatures and bosses.
-Priests and mages can optionally enhance their magic shields to reflect damage, though mages' shields are limited to reflecting magic damage.
-Ozruk also has an ability that reflects spells back at players, and players must take advantage of this to reflect a damage over time spell on themselves to break his paralyzing effect and be able to move to avoid his Shatter ability.
-Windwalker Monks get the touch of karma ability, which converts all damage the monk takes up to thier max health in damage, making use of this ability when a boss uses their most damaging ability an increadibly effective (if somewhat risky) way of squeezing in more damage.
-In Mists of Draenor, the Hunter's Direhorn pets (Triceratops with the tail clubs of Ankylosaurus) are getting a new skill that lets them reflect spells back at the user(s) in front of them with their frills for six seconds.
+Priests and Mages can optionally enhance their magic shields to reflect damage, though Mages' shields are limited to reflecting magic damage.
+Ozruk in the Stonecore has an ability that reflects spells back at players, and players must take advantage of this to reflect a damage over time spell on themselves to break his paralyzing effect and be able to move to avoid his Shatter ability.
+Windwalker Monks get Touch of Karma, which converts all damage the Monk takes up to their max health in damage, making use of this ability when a boss uses their most damaging ability an incredibly effective (if somewhat risky) way of squeezing in more damage.
+In Warlords of Draenor, the Hunter's direhorn (triceratops with the tail club of an ankylosaurus) pet have a skill that lets it reflect spells back at the user(s) in front of them with their frills for 6 seconds.

 Auction House: Forms a core part of the game's player-driven economy; one of the best ways in the game to earn gold is to play the market, following the basic rule of "buy low, sell high".
 Even if you don't become the WoW equivalent of a stock trader, you can still earn a lot of gold by selling off your unneeded stuff... or go broke in record time buying stuff.